KingPendragoon/FFXIVJobPrioGaolAutoMarker/README.md

-If you want to test if the plugin works before you reach the fight by running those echo's you will need to go to Regular expressions in the "Players and Jobs" tab and replace the regular expression there with this:
+If you want to test if the plugin works before you reach the fight by running those echo's you will need to go to Regular expressions in the "Players and Jobs" tab and replace the regular expression there with the following.

 `\[.{22}15:[A-F0-9]{8}:[^:]*:2B6[BC]:[^:]*:[A-F0-9]{8}:(?<name>[a-zA-Z-' ]{1,31}):`

-then make a macro with the following text and replace Name1-Name3 with the players name.
-Make sure the line ends with a colon :
+You will then need to make a macro with the following text and replace "Name1-Name3" with the players name.
+Make sure the line ends with a colon `:`

-You will need an 8 man party in the same instance for the test to work.
+**You will need an 8 man party in the same instance for the test to work.**

 `/e 15:88888888:Titan:2B6C:Rock Throw:88888888:Name1:`

 `/e 15:88888888:Titan:2B6C:Rock Throw:88888888:Name2:`

 `/e 15:88888888:Titan:2B6C:Rock Throw:88888888:Name3:`

 For live testing the regular expression in "Players and Jobs" needs to be